How the Depop Algorithm Works in 2026 (And How to Beat It)

 Understand the three signals Depop uses to rank your listings — freshness, engagement, and seller reliability — and learn how to work with each one.

 You list 15 items on a Sunday afternoon.
-Within hours, two of them have likes stacking up, showing on explore pages, getting shared.
+Two of them stack likes within hours, showing on Explore, getting shared.
 The other 13 sit at zero.
 Same photos, same effort, same account.
 What happened?

-Depop's algorithm happened.
-And understanding how it decides which listings to surface and which to bury is the difference between a shop that grows and one that treads water forever.
+Depop's algorithm decided.
+Understanding how it chooses which listings to surface — and which to bury — is the difference between a shop that grows and one that treads water.
 The good news: unlike platforms that keep their ranking logic totally opaque, Depop is surprisingly transparent about what they reward.
-They've even published some of their ranking criteria.
 Most sellers just never read it.

 Three Signals That Control Everything

-When someone searches Depop or scrolls the Explore page, the algorithm makes split-second decisions about what to show.
-It weighs three things, roughly in this order:
+When someone searches Depop or scrolls Explore, the algorithm weighs three things, roughly in this order:

-1. Relevance: Does the listing match what the buyer is looking for?
+1. Relevance: Does the listing match what the buyer is searching?
 Keywords, descriptions, hashtags.

 2. Freshness: How recently was the listing created or updated?
 Newer gets priority.